conceptadev/rockets/packages/nestjs-auth-jwt/README.md

 #### Step 3: Create Controller

 Create a controller to handle the HTTP requests.
+Use `@AuthPublic` decorator from `@concepta/nestjs-authentication` if you want to make route public.

 ```typescript
 // user.controller.ts